-（2）To stabilize employment, provide employment incentives, cross-region employment subsidies, temporary work allowance, and incentives for the unemployed to work in occupations facing labor shortage; help unemployed workers to stabilize employment; and encourage employers to employ domestic labor for care services.
+（2）Provide employment incentives, cross-region employment subsidies, temporary work allowances, and incentives for the unemployed to work in occupations facing labor shortage; help unemployed workers to stabilize employment; and encourage employers to employ domestic labor for care services.

-（5）Strengthen job-matching for middle-aged and old workers, eliminate job hurdles and assist with the usage of employment promotion tools for a smooth transition back to the labor market; study and develop designated laws to promote middle-aged and elderly employment for such labor to create a friendly employment environment.
+（5）Strengthen job-matching for middle-aged and old workers; eliminate job hurdles; assist with the usage of employment promotion tools; and promote designated laws for the promotion of middle-aged and elderly employment for such labor to create a friendly employment environment.

-（7）Implement quota-employment system, utilize incentives and subsidies, and encourage employers to hire and develop job opportunities.
+（7）Implement quota-employment systems, utilize incentives and subsidies, and encourage employers to hire and develop job opportunities.

-（1）Relax regulations on labor union organization, assist workers in organizing unions, and promote collective bargaining.
+（1）Perfect regulations on labor union organization; assist workers in organizing unions; and promote collective bargaining.

 （2）Establish a legal framework to protect dispatched workers and their labor rights.

-（5）Review regulations for special-category workers to ensure worker health and wellbeing.
+（4）Review regulations for special-category workers to ensure worker wellbeing.

-（6）Research and develop legal frameworks to safeguard the rights of part-time workers and enhance the labor rights of those contracted to work hourly.
+（5）Research and develop legal frameworks to safeguard the rights of part-time workers and enhance the labor rights of those contracted to work hourly.

-（6）Strengthen the supervision and inspection of high-risk businesses (operations), and supervise businesses to effectively enforce necessary disaster prevention measures and management practices.
+（4）Strengthen the labor inspection of high-risk businesses (operations), effectively supervise industries to implement necessary measures for disaster prevention and management.

-（1）Strengthen legal systems for labor insurance, study and improve additional labor insurance application, and review plans and measures regarding labor insurance payment and labor pension.
+（1）Strengthen legal systems for labor insurance, and related studies, improve additional labor insurance application, and review plans and measures regarding labor insurance payment and labor pension.

-（2）Push for pension act amendments in accordance with the labor insurance fiscal improvement initiative so as to ensure the old-age economic security of workers.
+（2）Push for pension act amendments in accordance with the labor insurance fiscal improvement initiative so as to ensure economic security of workers in their old-age.

 （3）Raise awareness regarding labor insurance laws and labor pension, and strengthen the public’s understanding of their own rights and interests.

-（5）Ensure that local authorities are strengthening their inspections of businesses regarding regular monthly contribution into the labor pension account; examine and estimate annually the number of people qualified for next year’s retirement pension and make up the discrepancy to safeguard the retirement pension benefits of the workers.
+（5）Ensure that local authorities are strengthening their inspections of businesses regarding regular monthly contributions into labor pension accounts to safeguard the retirement pension benefits of the workers.

-（6）By holding public education events on labor pension systems and legislations, raise awareness and broaden understanding of labor pension systems among both workers and employers, and encourage workers to voluntarily contribute to the labor pension account and increase retirement income.
+（6）Hold public education events on labor pension systems and legislation, raise awareness and broaden understanding of labor pension systems among both workers and employers, and encourage workers to voluntarily contribute to the labor pension account and increase retirement income.

-（7）Optimize fund allocations and increase alternative investment positions to balance investment return and risks.
+（7）Optimize fund allocation and increase alternative investment options to balance investment return and risks.

-（8）Implement flexible self-manage investment strategies to secure stable long-term benefits.
+（8）Implement flexible self-management investment strategies to secure stable long-term benefits.

-6. Encourage companies to implement workplace-friendly measures and promote workplace equality:
+6. Encourage enterprises to promote/implement workplace-friendly facilities/measures and promote workplace equality:

-（2）Ensure balance between the rights to work and family caretaking responsibility, so workers can enjoy better work-life balance.
+（2）Ensure balance between the right to work and family caretaking responsibility, so workers can enjoy better work-life balance.

 （3）Encourage employers to provide breastfeeding rooms and childcare facilities, so as to promote a breastfeeding-friendly workplace.